Learning-Augmented Robust Algorithmic Recourse: Learning-Augmented Framework

-Algorithm~\ref{alg:l1-linf} starts by computing the worst-case model $\theta'$ for the ``default'' recourse of $\xz$; see Lemma~\ref{lem:adversary} for why the for-loop of Algorithm~\ref{alg:l1-linf} (lines 3-10) achieves that.
-Then, facing $\theta'$, the algorithm greedily modifies $\xz$ into $\robx$ while simultaneously updating $\newtheta$ to ensure that it remains the worst-case model for the current recourse $x'$.
-In each iteration of the while loop, the algorithm identifies the dimension $i$ of $\theta'$ that has the largest absolute value (line~\ref{step:dimension}) and then computes the optimal change of $x'[i]$ if we were to keep $\theta'$ fixed (line~\ref{step:Delta}).
-If this change does not cause $x'[i]$ to flip its sign, the adversary does indeed remain fixed, so $x'$ is the optimal recourse and the algorithm terminates.
-On the other hand, if the recommended change would flip the sign of $x'[i]$, this would cause the adversarial response to change as well (see Lemma~\ref{lem:adversary}).
-The algorithm instead applies this change all the way up to $x'[i]=0$, it updates $\theta'$ accordingly, and repeats.
-If, during this process, for some dimension $i$ we have $x'[i]=0$ and an update of the adversarial model $\theta'[i]$ could cause its sign to flip, then no further change in this dimension is allowed ($i$ is removed from the \textsc{Active} set).
+Algorithm~\ref{alg:l1-linf} starts by approximating $f_{\theta}$ locally at $\xz$ with a linear model e.g., using LIME~\citep{RibeiroSG16}.
+The algorithm then computes the worst-case model $\theta'$ for the ``default'' recourse of $\newx=\xz$ (lines~\ref{step:forstart}-\ref{step:forend}).
+Then, facing $\theta'$, the algorithm greedily modifies $\newx$ while simultaneously updating $\newtheta$ to ensure that it remains the worst-case model for $x'$ (lines~\ref{step:whilestart}-\ref{step:remove1}).
+More specifically, in each iteration of the while loop, for the current $\newtheta$, the algorithm first calls the subroutine $\textsc{FindOptimalDimensionAndUpdate}$ (line~\ref{step:dimension-update}), implemented in Algorithm~\ref{find:opt}.
+This subroutine searches over each dimension and returns the dimension $i$, and the change $\Delta$ in that dimension that minimizes the objective~\eqref{eq:rob-cons-trade}, assuming $\theta'$ and all other coordinates of $x'$ are fixed.
+Suppose the $\Delta$ returned by Algorithm~\ref{find:opt} is 0, meaning no improvement can be made on any dimension, then Algorithm~\ref{alg:l1-linf} terminates (line~\ref{step:terminate-delta}).
+If $|\Delta|>0$, but applying this change to $x'[i]$ does not cause $x'[i]$ to change sign (i.e., $x'[i]+\Delta$ has the same sign as $x'[i]$), then the update is applied; in that case, the adversarial model $\thetaz$ does not need to be updated (line~\ref{step:ifstart}).
+On the other hand, if the recommended change flips the sign of $x'[i]$, this would cause the adversarial response to change as well.
+The algorithm instead applies this change all the way up to $x'[i]=0$ (i.e., up until the sign change), which maintains the same adversarial response.
+Then, $\theta'$ is updated with $\newtheta[i] \gets \theta[i] + \alpha \cdot \sign(\xz[i])$ (lines~\ref{step:elsestart}-\ref{step:elseend}), so that any subsequent changes of $x'[i]$ beyond $x'[i]=0$ are calculated with respect to the correct adversarial response.
+If, this update of $\theta'$ causes the sign of $\theta'[i]$ to change (i.e., if $|\theta[i]|>\alpha$), then no further change in this dimension can yield an improvement on our objective and $i$ is removed from the \textsc{Active} set (line~\ref{step:remove1}).

+Algorithm~\ref{alg:l1-linf} is efficient since (1) the linear approximation of $f_{\thetaz}$ can be computed in polynomial time~\citep{RibeiroSG16}, and (2) the while loop runs for $O(d)$ iterations and the running time of each iteration is dominated by the runtime of subroutine $\textsc{FindOptimalDimensionAndUpdate}$.
+This subroutine runs in polynomial time (e.g., by running at most $d$ one-dimensional gradient descents~\citep{BV2014}).
+See Appendix~\ref{sec:theory-appx} for more details, and Appendix~\ref{sec:app-larger-data} for the scalability experiments.